Lily Munster: Development

 Lily was not in the original pilot episode of The Munsters.
 Instead, Herman is married to a much more Gothic-looking wife named Phoebe, played by Joan Marshall, who has a somewhat abrasive bickering relationship with Herman and a strained relationship with Eddie.
 The producers scrapped the Phoebe character after deciding she seemed almost an exact double of the Morticia Addams character on The Addams Family.
 Lily appeared in the second pilot and all other episodes.

 Yvonne De Carlo was cast for the role in March 1964.
-When first cast, Gwynne and Lewis went to the producers and complained because De Carlo was a movie star of long standing and they were worried that she would not fit in.
+When she was first cast, Fred Gwynne (Herman) and Al Lewis (Grandpa) complained to the producers that De Carlo was a movie star of long standing and they were worried that she would not fit in.
 However, after a few shows, they had to admit they had been wrong, and all got on well.
 De Carlo approached the role with Donna Reed as her primary inspiration.